 Students are able to interact with students from different specialisations.

-PSY4100 Period 3 6 Jan 2020 3 Jul 2020 Print course description ECTS credits: 1.0 Instruction language: English Coordinator:

-• R. Schreiber

-Teaching methods: Lecture(s) Assessment methods: Attendance Keywords: interdisciplinary knowledge Faculty of Psychology and Neuroscience

-Developmental Psychopathology

-The aim of this course is to introduce students to the field of developmental psychopathology, an interdisciplinary field that employs the framework of normal development to understand psychopathology as it unfolds throughout the natural lifespan.
+PSY4100 Period 3 4 Jan 2021 2 Jul 2021 Print course description ECTS credits: 1.0 Instruction language: English Coordinator: R. Schreiber Teaching methods: Lecture(s) Assessment methods: Attendance Keywords: interdisciplinary knowledge Faculty of Psychology and Neuroscience Developmental Psychopathology Full course description The aim of this course is to introduce students to the field of developmental psychopathology, an interdisciplinary field that employs the framework of normal development to understand psychopathology as it unfolds throughout the natural lifespan.
 Developmental psychopathology integrates research findings from developmental and clinical psychology, behavioural genetics, neuropsychology and psychiatry into models that explain how psychopathology develops.
 The focus of this seminar will be to examine child psychopathology through the lens of developmental psychopathology.
 The sessions will cover broad conceptual and methodological issues in developmental psychopathology research, as well as genetic, environmental influences and family factors in the development of psychopathology.
 Additional sessions will address current theory and research in specific types of childhood psychopathology, such as anxiety, depression, conduct disorders and autism.
 In each of these sessions findings from developmental research will be integrated with clinical studies.
+Course objectives Students will be able to understand:

-child psychopathology, oppositional-defiant disorder, conduct disorder, antisocial personality disorder, primum non nocere, bullying, KOPP, children of parents with psychiatric problems parental rearing, Munchhausen by proxy, mental retardation, assessment, Tourette's syndrome, autism, Pica,

-Research Master Cognitive and Clinical Neuroscience Specialisation Psychopathology rumination disorder, conversion disorder, childhood schizophrenia.
+child psychopathology, oppositional-defiant disorder, conduct disorder, antisocial personality disorder, primum non nocere, bullying, KOPP, children of parents with psychiatric problems parental rearing, Munchhausen by proxy, mental retardation, assessment, Tourette's syndrome, autism, Pica, rumination disorder, conversion disorder, childhood schizophrenia.

-PSY4514 Period 4 3 Feb 2020 6 Mar 2020 Print course description ECTS credits: 4.0 Instruction language: English Coordinator:

-• P.E.H.M.
-Muris
+PSY4514

+Period 4 1 Feb 2021 5 Mar 2021

-Teaching methods: Assignment(s), Lecture(s), Work in subgroups, PBL Assessment methods: Attendance, Presentation, Written exam Keywords: Developmental psychopathology, child and adolescent disorders, etiology, treatment Faculty of Psychology and Neuroscience
+Print course description ECTS credits: 4.0 Instruction language: English Coordinator: P.E.H.M.
+Muris P.E.H.M.
+Muris Teaching methods: Assignment(s), Lecture(s), Work in subgroups, PBL Assessment methods: Attendance, Presentation, Written exam Keywords: developmental psychopathology, child and adolescent disorders, etiology, treatment

-Eating Disorders
+Faculty of Psychology and Neuroscience Eating Disorders

+Full course description

 Eating disorders are among the most prevalent disorders in adolescent and young adult females.
 Their exact aetiologies are largely unknown, although it has become evident that a range of factors influences an individual's vulnerability to eating disorders (like genetics, culture, and psychology: low self-esteem, dieting, body image bias, reward sensitivity and impulsivity).
 An initial aim of the course is to discuss influential state-of-the art theories and empirical papers about the origin or maintenance of eating disorders.
 The question of whether obesity is an eating disorder is also discussed.
 Secondly, special attention will be paid to experimental psychopathology research methods for testing hypotheses on the origin, maintenance and reduction of these disorders.
 Thirdly, the gap with clinical practice is scrutinised.
 What is the best treatment a patient can get?
 And why is it so difficult to implement evidence-based or empirically supported treatments in clinical practice?

+Course objectives

+Students will be able to understand:

-- clinical pictures and (trans-)diagnostic criteria of eating disorders and obesity, relation between dieting and overeating, beauty ideal and eating disorders, body image bias, conditioned craving and overeating, effective treatments for eating disorders, cognitive behaviour therapy; - a training in writing short popular scientific articles, and reviewing popular science; - working out an intake of a patient with an eating disorder (simulation).
+• clinical pictures and (trans-)diagnostic criteria of eating disorders and obesity, relation between dieting and overeating, beauty ideal and eating disorders, body image bias, conditioned craving and overeating, effective treatments for eating disorders, cognitive behaviour therapy;

+- a training in writing short popular scientific articles, and reviewing popular science;

+- working out an intake of a patient with an eating disorder (simulation).

+PSY4519

-PSY4519 Period 4
+Period 4 8 Mar 2021 1 Apr 2021

-9 Mar 2020 3 Apr 2020 Print course description ECTS credits: 4.0 Instruction language: English Coordinator:

-• A.T.M.
-Jansen

-Teaching methods: Assignment(s), Lecture(s), Paper(s), PBL, Skills Assessment methods: Participation, Assignment, Attendance, Final paper Keywords: eating disorders, obesity, body image Faculty of Psychology and Neuroscience
+Print course description ECTS credits: 4.0 Instruction language: English Coordinator: A.T.M.
+Jansen Teaching methods: Assignment(s), Lecture(s), Paper(s), PBL, Skills Assessment methods: Participation, Assignment, Attendance, Final paper Keywords: eating disorders, obesity, body image

+Faculty of Psychology and Neuroscience

 Advanced Statistics II

+Full course description

 The course consists of seven units.